obonaventure/cnp3/book-2nd/protocols/ipv6.rst

 ICMPv6 specifies two classes of messages : error messages that indicate a problem in handling a packet and informational messages.
 Four types of error messages are defined in :rfc:`4443` :

  - ``1`` : Destination Unreachable.
 Such an ICMPv6 message is sent when the destination address of a packet is unreachable.
 The `code` field of the ICMP header contains additional information about the type of unreachability.
 The following codes are specified in :rfc:`4443`
      - ``0`` : No route to destination.
-This indicates that the router that sent the ICMPv6 message did not have a route towards the packet's destination
+This indicates that the router that sent the ICMPv6 message did not have a route towards the packet's destination.
      - ``1`` : Communication with destination administratively prohibited.
 This indicates that a firewall has refused to forward the packet towards its final destination.
      - ``2`` : Beyond scope of source address.
 This message can be sent if the source is using link-local addresses to reach a global unicast address outside its subnet.
      - ``3`` : Address unreachable.
 This message indicates that the packet reached the subnet of the destination, but the host that owns this destination address cannot be reached.
      - ``4`` : Port unreachable.
 This message indicates that the IPv6 packet was received by the destination, but there was no application listening to the specified port.
  - ``2`` : Packet Too Big.
-The router that was to send the ICMPv6 message received an IPv6 packet that is larger than the MTU of the outgoing link.
+The router that was supposed to send the ICMPv6 message received an IPv6 packet that is larger than the MTU of the outgoing link.
 The ICMPv6 message contains the MTU of this link in bytes.
-This allows the sending host to implement Path MTU discovery :rfc:`1981`
+This allows the sending host to implement Path MTU discovery :rfc:`1981`.
  - ``3`` : Time Exceeded.
 This error message can be sent either by a router or by a host.
 A router would set `code` to `0` to report the reception of a packet whose `Hop Limit` reached `0`.
 A host would set `code` to `1` to report that it was unable to reassemble received IPv6 fragments.
  - ``4`` : Parameter Problem.
 This ICMPv6 message is used to report either the reception of an IPv6 packet with an erroneous header field (type `0`) or an unknown `Next Header` or IP option (types `1` and `2`).
 In this case, the message body contains the erroneous IPv6 packet and the first 32 bits of the message body contain a pointer to the error.